top of page

 6. Wireframes

-After completing the competitive analysis I used the lean UX method for continuous discovery to make the thermostat accessible to people with hand disorders and vision impairments.
-I partnered with a visually impaired customer to guide the design direction.
+After completing the competitive analysis I used the lean UX method for continuous discovery to make the climate control accessible to people with hand disorders and vision impairments.
+I partnered with a visually impaired customer giving regular feedback.
+In this case, I'm using high-fidelity designs to gain feedback quickly with my feedback team.

 7. Prototyping